bjornsturmberg/NumBAT/docs/source/install.rst

 Installation
 ================

-The source code for NumBAT is hosted `here on Gitlab <https://gitlab.com/bjorn_mq/NumBAT/>`_.
+The source code for NumBAT is hosted `here on Github <https://github.com/bjornsturmberg/NumBAT>`_.
 Please download the latest release from here.

 NumBAT has been developed on Ubuntu and is easiest to install on this platform.
 Simply run the setup script ::